hdlugas/pycompound/README.md

 <a name="process-data"></a>
-### 3.2 Obtain LC-MS/MS or GC-MS library from MGF, mzML, cdf, msp, or json file
+### 3.2 Obtain an LC-MS/MS or GC-MS Library from MGF, mzML, cdf, msp, or json Files
 To obtain a text file of LC-MS/MS spectra in the format necessary for spectral library matching from raw data in the form of an mgf, mzML, msp, json, or cdf file inside Python, one can run:
 ```
 from pycompound.build_library import build_library_from_raw_data